tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 ### Market Data API tests

 These tests are concerned with the Market Data API.
-They use expectations rather than a stubs to represent the interface and not how the results from the port are used (like in the previous tests).
-They give the opportunity to document how the interaction works.
+The previous group was concerned with calculation logic given stocks and stock prices, these tests are concerned with how stock prices are actually retrieved.
+They would still approach it from the perspective of the portfolio; what affect does it have on the portfolio but use expectations rather than a stubs.

+Examples might include verifying what happens when stock prices are queries or stock prices are unavailable and do so in more detail than the previous group of tests.

 ![](images/part2/design.md/test-market-data.png)

 #### Example test

+An example, setting expectations against the market data API might look like this.
+Notice the verification is in the form of expectations.
+We're saying here that we expect a certain interaction between the `portfolio` and the `marketData` components but not verifying how any return values might be used by the `portfolio`.

 {title="Example 9: Test fixture market data", lang="java", line-numbers="on"}
 ~~~~~~~